MicrosoftDocs/azure-docs-powershell/azps-7.4.0/Az.ServiceBus/Set-AzServiceBusSubscription.md

 ## SYNOPSIS
 Updates a subscription description for a Service Bus topic in the specified Service Bus namespace.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.servicebus/set-azservicebussubscription) for up-to-date information.

 ## SYNTAX

 ```